Systematic Review and Evidence Synthesis

 Data extraction

 Once you have your final set of included articles after the full-text screening, you will extract the data to synthesize.
-Evidence syntheses projects require a rigorous approach to data extraction.
+Evidence synthesis projects require a rigorous approach to data extraction.
 Extraction is usually done by creating a data extraction form.
 You should pilot test the form with a small subset of the final included articles, to make sure that the team members agree on the fields in the form and that all of the required data is being extracted.

-Similarly to the screening process, data from each study should be extracted independently by two different people, who then compare their findings and reach consensus.
+Similarly to the screening process, data from each study should be extracted independently by two different people, who then compare their findings to reach consensus.
 The extracted data is then synthesized and forms the basis of the final paper.

 Tools to help with data extraction: